 Time to recap…

 You’re still with me?
 That’s impressive.
 We’ve covered a lot of ground here, so let’s recap on the key points:

 - Quantitative data analysis is all about analysing number-based data (which includes categorical and numerical data) using various statistical techniques.

 - The two main branches of statistics are descriptive statistics and inferential statistics.
 Descriptives describe your sample, whereas inferentials make predictions about what you’ll find in the population.

-- Common descriptive statistical techniques include mean (average), median, standard deviation (and/or variance) and skewness.
+- Common descriptive statistical methods include mean (average), median, standard deviation and skewness.

-- Common inferential statistical techniques include t-tests, ANOVAs, correlation and regression analysis.
+- Common inferential statistical methods include t-tests, ANOVA, correlation and regression analysis.

-- To choose the right statistical methods and techniques, you need to consider the type of data you’re working with (nominal, ordinal, interval or ratio), as well as your research questions and hypotheses.
+- To choose the right statistical methods and techniques, you need to consider the type of data you’re working with, as well as your research questions and hypotheses.